Mac user reports on 802.11n Cards, Bases/Routers

 My 1st-gen MacBook Pro does not have 802.11n capability, but I still get ~3 MB/second read/write to the networked hard drive.
 (Reader FYI -

-see previous MacBook Pro (core duo) Guide to swapping in a ($49) Mac Pro 802.11n Wireless card.-Mike) Pretty good for wireless.
+see previous MacBook Pro (core duo) Guide to swapping in a ($49) Mac Pro 802.11n Wireless card.)
+Pretty good for wireless.
 I'm very happy with the purchase.
 My goal was to have file- and printer-sharing without having to leave my power-hungry G4 on all the

 time.
 It's noisy and uses 150 watts just sitting there doing nothing...